esnanta/dektrium-rbac/README.md

-ATTENTION: THIS PROJECT HAS BEEN ABANDONED
+ATTENTION: THIS PROJECT HAS BEEN ABANDONED. <br>
-I only maintain for my personal use.
+I only maintain for my personal use.<br>
 Feel free to use if you need.
 ------------------------------------------